"

 Teaching Portfolio Assessment (for Chairs, Peers, and Reviewers)

 Just as teaching portfolios can be created to serve different purposes, the review of a portfolio may happen in a variety of contexts.
 Summative reviews are commonly part of formal processes such as tenure, permanence, or promotion.
-In contrast, formative reviews may be built into a department- or Faculty-wide peer evaluation initiative or arranged ad hoc between colleagues for developmental purposes, as suggested in Chapter VI: Refining Your Portfolio: Feedback, Resources, and Policy.
+In contrast, formative reviews may be built into a department- or Faculty-wide peer evaluation initiative or arranged ad hoc between McMaster colleagues for developmental purposes.
+As Chapter VI: Refining Your Portfolio: Feedback, Resources, and Policy suggests a formative peer review process, this Chapter focuses on the experience of Chairs and similar roles who are supporting faculty with creating teaching portfolios for tenure, permanence, and promotion.

 Photograph of Convocation Hall.
 Photographer: Kevin Patrick Robbins.